roqwerty/alexandria/README.md

 ## Important Functionality
 - Embeddable and flexible unit testing framework with native support for verbosity (including automatic file:line position) and program-wide summary
 - Defines for colored terminal output in bash-based terminals and streams.
-- Debug macros, such as printing variable data (code name, memory address, type, and value), in-code location (file:line), and compile time as native C++ data structures.
+- Debug macros, such as info/log/warning/error printing (only if DEBUG is defined), printing variable data (code name, memory address, type, and value), in-code location (file:line), and compile time as native C++ data structures.
 - Point2 and Point3 structures for coordinates
 - Ability to iterate over points within predefined lists, such as the points of characters in the Monogram font
 - Optional `Alexandria::` namespace encapsulation.